zhongfu/tp/docs/UserGuide.md

 ### Mark a job as done or not done : `mark`

 Indicates that a job has been completed and is pending payment.
-To un-mark an object, `mark` the job again.
+To un-mark a job, `mark` the job again.
 A job needs to be [assigned](#assign-a-job-to-an-employee--assign) to at least one person before it can be marked.

+Note: the hourly rate(s) paid out to each employee will be fixed after a job is marked as done; further changes to any employee's rate will not cause the payout amounts to change.
+To update the payout amounts to reflect the new hourly rates, un-mark and mark the job again.

 Format: `mark JOB_INDEX`